course

 Python Naming Conventions

-In Python, the standard way of naming objects is explained in PEP 8.
-According to the guidelines, new modules and packages (including third-party frameworks) should be written to these standards, but where an existing library has a different style, internal consistency is preferred.
+PEP 8 explains the standard way of naming objects in Python.
+According to the guidelines, new modules and packages (including third-party frameworks) should be written to these standards, but internal consistency is preferred where an existing library has a different style.

-In general, you should avoid using names that are too general or too worldly.
-Also, identifiers used in the standard library must be ASCII compatible as described in PEP 3131.
+You should avoid using names that are too general or too worldly.
+Also, identifiers used in the standard library must be ASCII compatible, as described in PEP 3131.

 # Bad naming: